espocrm/documentation/docs/administration/formula.md

 The admin can run **Recalculate Formula** action for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.

+**Formula Sandbox** provides the ability to test formula scripts.
+It's available in the Admininstration panel.

 Formula can also be utilized in Workflows and BPM tool.

 In this article: